 1959 Ford Edsel TV commercial.
 (The music and voice will remind you of the 50’s.)

 The most collectible 1960 Edsel model was the convertible which sold for $3,800.
 Only 76 models were produced for the consumer market making this the most popular of the 1960 Edsels among auto history enthusiasts.

 Controversy over the Edsel began before it was introduced to the public in Sept. of 1957.
 For many auto historians, the Edsel is looked upon as a failure.
-Consumers did not like the horse collar grille with the boomerang shape tail lamps and two-tone scalloped body side design.
+Consumers did not like the horse collar grille, the boomerang shape tail lamps, or two-tone scalloped body side design.

-The 1958 Paint Codes are listed on the data plate in sets of three: the first is the main body color, the second is the roof color, and third is the rear scallop color.
-(Except for Citations and Corsairs built in Los Angeles, which have no scallop color listed in their color codes.)
+The 1958 Paint Codes are listed on each car’s data plate in sets of three: the first is the main body color, the second is the roof color, and third is the rear scallop color (except for Citations and Corsairs built in Los Angeles, which have no scallop color listed in their color codes.)
 For convertibles, most Edsel color codes have a space in the middle position to indicate no paint.
 Citation convertibles built in Wayne, MI have the middle code set to the main body color code.